claudchan/claudchan.github.io/README.md

 # claudchan.github.io
 Yes, my site is simple on purpose.
 Minimalist desire for only what’s needed.

+### About me
+Hi, I am Coder and Frontend Developer specializing in Web technologies.

-'Write less do more' and 'Back to Basics', words that motivate and inspire me.
+*'Write less do more'* and *'Back to Basics'*, words that motivate and inspire me.

 ### Recent projects